-As the influenza season approaches many clinicians will face the diagnostic dilemma of whether or not their patient has COVID-19, Influenza or both.
-Clearly the pre-test probabilities of these infections will be affected by local transmission rates, however there are a few important points to consider when approaching diagnosis:
+A small favor of the COVID-19 pandemic has been an unusually low incidence of influenza in most regions of the world during the 2020-2021 season, likely due to both high influenza vaccination rates and the impact of non-pharmacologic interventions for COVID-19 prevention.(150) During the influenza season, many clinicians will face the diagnostic dilemma of whether or not their patient has COVID-19, Influenza or both.
+Clearly the pre-test probabilities of these infections will be affected by local transmission rates; however there are a few important points to consider when approaching diagnosis:

-- 1. Symptom overlap between influenza and COVID-19 make distinguishing the two very challenging even for what seem like well described and specific symptoms to COVID-19, like loss of taste and smell, in a Cochrane Review did not meet a pre-specified positive predictive value that would be beneficial to clinicians.(117) - 2.
-Depending on the severity of the influenza season for 2021 there could potentially be a worsening of testing supplies which would hinder the ability to diagnose and appropriately manage both treatment and infection control practices. - 3.
+- Symptom overlap between influenza and COVID-19 make distinguishing the two very challenging even for what seem like well described and specific symptoms to COVID-19, like loss of taste and smell, in a Cochrane Review did not meet a pre-specified positive predictive value that would be beneficial to clinicians.(151) - Depending on the severity of the influenza season for 2021 there could potentially be a worsening of testing supplies which would hinder the ability to diagnose and appropriately manage both treatment and infection control practices. - 3.
 Differences in testing characteristics (e.g. highly specific rapid antigen tests versus more sensitive multiplex PCR testing) will affect the physician's ability to achieve an accurate diagnosis.